 In the current political climate, the use of foreign workers to perform jobs in the U.S. is a controversial issue.
 For farmers, the H-2A visa program bridges a gap and allows them to meet food demand with an appropriately-sized workforce, even while the domestic labor supply is dwindling and largely uninterested in farm labor.
 There have been problems with the H-2A visa program over the last several years that have resulted in low crop yields due to the lack of workers to harvest crops.
 Slow federal processing of H-2A visas and computer glitches have prevented workers from getting to the fields on time and production has suffered.
 If visas are delayed by even a week during the short window of prime harvest time, there could be devastating effects to farmers’ bottom lines and yield.
 Demands for H-2A visas keep increasing, but no one is sure how H-2A visas will be affected by changes in U.S. immigration law.
 In addition, with Mexico’s economy improving and stricter U.S. border control, the number of undocumented immigrants into this country has declined.
 The reality is that the agriculture industry is in a precarious position with the majority of its workforce at stake.
-The solution for this dilemma may be found in AgTech.
+The solution for this dilemma may be found in technology for agriculture: AgTech.

 AgTech is a rapidly growing sector of the technology industry that offers technological solutions across many different specialties within the agriculture industry.
 Implementation of AgTech solutions is the key to operating large, efficient and sustainable farms with a spare amount of labor.
 Many of the solutions outlined below automate work traditionally performed by field workers and can also predict labor needs for any given season.